-How far does your car travel before it stops?
+How far does your car go before it comes to a stop?

 Enter your speed, then choose the road condition and how alert the driver is.